 Benefit from HBK solutions and ensure maximum flexibility and investment protection:

-- Safety first – HBK meets the EN61010 electrical safety standard, with VDE certification for all inputs
+- Safety first – HBK meets the EN61010 electrical safety standard

-- Free scalable and flexible multi-physics DAQ system for many different test domains: electrical, thermal, mechanical, ...
+- Free scalable and flexible multi-physics DAQ systems for many different test domains: electrical, thermal, mechanical, ...

 - Full channel isolation up to 1500 V DC enables measurement on high potential